B.C. wildfires: The damage so far, and how you can help

 - Crews across British Columbia are battling scores of fires across the province Monday.

-- There are 231 fires burning, 10 of which are dangerously close to communities, Public Safety Minister Ralph Goodale said.
+- More than 14,000 people have been forced from their homes.

-- More than 10,000 people have been forced from their homes, Goodale said.
+- About 1,000 firefighters from B.C. have been fighting the fires.
+An additional 300 firefighters and support staff recruited from other parts of Canada have started to arrive to help the B.C. crews.

 - Provincial officials expect more gusty winds and hot, dry conditions to fan the flames even more.